 The purpose of this task is to continually review requirements of the MPO about maintaining compliance with all applicable Federal and State transportation rules and regulations, including Federal performance-based planning targets, targets as identified in the UCTC Long Range Transportation Plan, compliance with Title VI of the Civil Rights Act, as well as the UCTC Operating Procedures.
 In doing so, staff will gather and analyze transportation data necessary to monitor the performance of the local transportation system based on the parameters set forth in those rules and regulations.
 UCTC will use data to measure progress towards meeting short- and long range goals for specific issues such as highway and bridge conditions, transportation safety, walking and bicycling infrastructure, transit use, traffic congestion, project delivery, and natural resource protection.
+Under the recently approved IIJA, housing has been added to the scope of the MPO planning process in a variety of ways, which has not been a component to date.
+Exploring how housing should be integrated into the metropolitan planning process will likely be addressed.
+It is further anticipated that guidance addressing decennial urban area boundary adjustment will be delivered during SFY22 as well, providing initiative to develop any necessary changes to the Kingston Urbanized Area Boundary.

-44.22.01: Ensuring Compliance and Conformity with Federal and State Transportation Rules and Regulations Federal Share Local Share Total State Soft Match Total Project Cost \$1,200 \$63 \$1,263 \$189 Deliverables: Functional classification map amendments as necessary; additional informational bulletins, presentations and updates as necessary or requested Schedule: This is an ongoing activity, April 2020 - March 2021
+44.22.01: Ensuring Compliance and Conformity with Federal and State Transportation Rules and Regulations Federal Share Local Share Total State Soft Match Total Project Cost \$2,500 \$132 \$2,632 \$395 Deliverables: Deliverables: Functional classification map amendments as necessary; additional informational bulletins, presentations and updates as necessary or requested Schedule: This is an ongoing activity, April 2022 - March 2023